-- Inadequate separation of duties among employees, - Untimely submission of Report of Expenditures & Request for Funds (Cal OES Form 2-201), - Lack of written procedures,
+- Inadequate separation of duties among employees, - Untimely submission of Report of Expenditures & Request for Funds (Cal OES Form 2-201),

-- The general ledger does not agree with the Report of Expenditures & Request for Funds (Cal OES Form 2-201), and - Inadequate or lack of functional time sheets.
+- Lack of written policies and procedures, - The general ledger does not agree with the Report of Expenditures & Request for Funds (Cal OES Form 2-201), - Inadequate, or lack of, source documentation to support expenditures and Grant Subaward data reported. - Inadequate or lack of functional time sheets.